A detailed exploration of the EDGES 21 cm absorption anomaly and axion-induced cooling: Axion physics

 \subsubsection{The condensation of axion dark matter}

 After becoming massive, axions may intuitively evolve like ordinary dark matter, without special phenomena.
-But thanks to the bosonic nature of axions and their very high phase space density, a number of novel condensation-derived effects have been suggested to occur~\cite{Sikivie:2009qn, Erken:2011vv, Erken:2011dz, Yang:2016odu, Oniga:2016ubb, Chakrabarty:2017fkd}, as we will explore in this section.
+But thanks to the bosonic nature of axions and their very high phase space density, a number of novel condensation-derived effects have been suggested to occur~\cite{Sikivie:2009qn, Erken:2011vv, Erken:2011dz, Yang:2016odu, Oniga:2016ubb, Chakrabarty:2017fkd}, which are of use in the present context.
+The following parts of this section are mainly from Refs.~\cite{Sikivie:2009qn, Erken:2011vv, Erken:2011dz}, provided here to assist the reader in a better understanding overall.

-We note firstly that the underlying conditions for BEC formation are that: (i) the system comprise a large number of identical bosons, (ii)the bosons are conserved in number, (iii) the system are sufficiently degenerate and (iv) the system are in sufficient thermal equilibrium \cite{Chakrabarty:2017fkd}.
-CDM axions satisfy all the conditions (from the following derivation), making the formation of a BEC a reasonable possibility.
-Dark matter axions may thermalize in the early universe by two kinds of processes\cite{Erken:2011dz}: intrinsic self-interactions of the $\lambda \phi^4$ type and gravitational self-interactions.
-Once thermalized, they can form a Bose-Einstein condensate.
+We note that the underlying conditions for BEC formation are that: (i) the system comprise a large number of identical bosons, (ii)the bosons are conserved in number, (iii) the system are sufficiently degenerate and (iv) the system are in sufficient thermal equilibrium \cite{Chakrabarty:2017fkd}.
+CDM axions satisfy all the conditions, making the formation of a BEC a reasonable possibility.